John F. Kennedy assassination conspiracy theories: J. D. Tippit

 Dallas Police Officer J. D. Tippit has been named in some conspiracy theories as a renegade CIA operative sent to silence Oswald and as the "badge man" assassin on the grassy knoll.
 According to some Warren Commission critics, Oswald was set up to be killed by Tippit, and Tippit was killed by Oswald in self-defense.
 Other critics doubt that Tippit was killed by Oswald and assert he was shot by other conspirators.
-(See section below.)
 Some critics have alleged that Tippit was associated with organized crime or right-wing politics.